• Skip to primary navigation

 Refrigerator Pickled Okra

-This is a quick pickled whole okra recipe.
-That means that the jars of okra have to be refrigerated once they are filled.
-The pickled okra is not shelf stable.
+This is a quick pickled okra recipe.
+The jars of okra have to be refrigerated once they are filled.
+The pickled okra is not shelf stable or properly canned.

-Wait a couple days to try your okra after pickling.
-It needs time to marinate in the brine.
+Wait a couple days to try okra after pickling.
+Okra needs time to marinate in the brine.

 Eat within ~3-4 weeks after refrigerating and wait around 1 week before eating it.
 Go ahead and try it a couple days in.
-It will still be good, just hasn't had time to pickle and soak up the flavors.
+It will still be good, but it may not have had time to pickle and soak up the flavors.

 Eat pickled okra as a snack or throw in your favorite Bloody Mary.

-Pick small okra (~ 3") that are plump (aren't shriveled), smooth, bright green (although there are varieties of okra that range from purple to red), firm yet tender, and don't have a lot of blemishes.
+Pick small okra (~ 3") that are plump and aren't shriveled.
+Look for smooth, bright green okra (although there are varieties of okra that range from purple to red) that are firm yet tender, and don't have a lot of blemishes.

 Ingredients on a wood cutting board: whole okra in brown bowl, dried red chile, garlic clove, olive oil container, salt, and small blue spice container with mustard seeds, dill seeds, and dried dill.